This article is available in Spanish.

 Don’t forget the anthem of the traditional Filipino line dance during fiestas in the barrio: “Todo todo todo” by Mexican singer Daniela Romo.
 “Esos bellos momentos, todo todo.
 Tus lindos ojos verdes, todo todo.
 El fuego de tu cuerpo, todo todo todo todo …” Filipinos in this generation don’t understand the lyrics, but they still love the tune of the song.

 The Hispanic influence is both apparent and underlying.
 Despite hating the Spaniards, “Illustrados” such as Jose Rizal, Marcelo H. Del Pilar, and Graciano Lopez Jaena spoke and wrote in Spanish.
 In fact, Rizal’s books “Noli Me Tangere” and “El Filibusterismo” were written in Spanish.
-Our national anthem was also originally written in Spanish — “Marcha Nacional Filipina” or “Tierra Adorada.”
+Our national anthem was also originally written in Spanish — “Tierra Adorada.”

-Despite the movement to reintroduce Spanish in the Philippines, its future to be one of the national languages seems far-fetched.
+Despite the movement to promote Spanish in the Philippines, reinstating it as one of the official languages seems far-fetched.
 The loss was so deep that it will require reworking of an entire nation.

 A widespread cultural awakening among Filipinos is needed for them to be interested in it, and it would be a great deal of an education reform for this to happen.
 Moreover, this could only be possible if the 1987 Philippine Constitution would be amended to re-include Spanish as one of the official languages.

 In this day and age, it’s very important to know and embrace our cultural identity and heritage.
-Looking back and delving deeper into our rich history and inherited culture makes us feel secure of our own place in the world.
+Delving deeper into our rich history and culture makes us feel secure of our own place in the world.

 Comments are closed.